Nat (deity): Nat worship and Buddhism

-Academic opinions vary as to whether Burmese Buddhism and Burmese spirit worship are two separate entities, or merged into a single religion.
-As with a rise of globalization, the importance of the nat religion on modern Myanmar and its people has been diminished.
+Academic opinions vary as to whether Burmese Buddhism and Burmese spirit worship are two separate entities or merged into a single religion.
+As with the rise of globalization, the importance of the nat religion on modern Myanmar and its people has been diminished.
 The formalizing of the official 37 Great Nats by King Anawrahta (1044–1077) of Bagan, has been interpreted as Burmanisation and establishment of Bamar supremacy in the Irrawaddy valley after the unification of the country and founding of the First Burmese Empire.

-Worship of nats predates Buddhism in Burma.
-With the arrival of Buddhism, however, the nats were syncretically merged with Buddhism.